apache/hudi/rfc/rfc-78/rfc-78.md

 - Check custom payload class and hoodie.record.merge.mode in table properties and switch to respective 0.16.x properties.
 - Debatable: Trigger compaction for latest file slices.
 We do not want a single file slice having a mix of log files from 0.x and log files from 1.x.
 So, we will trigger a full compaction of the table to ensure all latest file slices has just the base files.
 I need to dug deeper on this(need to have detailed discussion w/ initial authors who designed this).
 But if we ensure all partially failed writes are rollbacked completely, we should be good to upgrade w/o needing to trigger full compaction.

 Lets walk through an example:
+Say we have a file group and latest file slice is fs3. and it has 2 log files in 0.x. fs3(t3):
+     lf1_(3_10) lf2_(3_10)
-Say we have a file group and latest file slice is fs3. and it has 2 log files in 0.x. fs3(t3): lf1_(3_10) lf2_(3_10) here format is lf[log version]_([committime]_[completiontime]) base file instant time is 3 and so all log files (in memory) has same begin and completion time.(Remember completion time is only applicable for commits and not for data files. and so, from 1.x reader standpoint, lf1 and lf2 has delta commit time as t3 (which matches the base file's instant time) and its completion time is t10.
+here format is lf[log version]_([committime]_[completiontime])
+base file instant time is 3 and so all log files (in memory) has same begin and completion time.(Remember completion time is only applicable for commits and not for data files). and so, from 1.x reader standpoint, lf1 and lf2 has delta commit time as t3 (which matches the base file's instant time) and its completion time is t10.

 lets trigger an upgrade and add 2 new files.